actionanand/card-nest/documentation/BACKEND_DATA_MAINTENANCE.md

 The `categories` table is normalized and does not have a JSON payload.
 This makes a simple insert easier.

+This creates one new category row. `BOTH` means the category can be used for expenses and credits.

 ```js
 var now = new Date().toISOString();
 var categoryId = crypto.randomUUID();